Gift tax in India – Rules and Exemptions List of blood relatives

 1. If gift is received in cash:

 If in a single financial year, total receipts in the form of cash gifts exceed Rs 50000, then the total receipts will be taxed.
-In other words if the receipts are less than Rs 50000 then you need not to worry as these will be tax free, but if it exceeds Rs 50000 even by Rs 1000, then the total receipts will be added into the gross total income and taxed as per income tax slabs.
+In other words, if the receipts are less than Rs 50000 then you need not to worry as these will be tax-free, but if it exceeds Rs 50000 even by Rs 1000, then the total receipts will be added into the gross total income and taxed as per income tax slabs.

 1. If gift is in form of movable property:

 Here also the figure of Rs 50000 will apply.
-If the gift is without consideration and the fair market value of gift exceeds Rs 50000 then the aggregate value of gift would be taxable.
-If the gift is with consideration, but for a lesser value than fair market value and difference exceeds Rs 50000, the difference in the value of FMV and consideration will be taken as taxable gift value.
+If the gift is without consideration and the fair market value of the gift exceeds Rs 50000 then the aggregate value of the gift would be taxable.
+If the gift is with consideration, but for a lesser value than fair market value and the difference exceeds Rs 50000, the difference in the value of FMV and consideration will be taken as taxable gift value.

 1. If gift is in form of Immovable property:

-Gift tax in India – Exemptions
+Gift tax Exemptions Relative list

-There would be no gift tax in India if the transaction falls under the below mentioned criteria:
+There would be no gift tax in India if the transaction falls under the below-mentioned criteria:

 1. If the gift amount in a financial year is below Rs 50000 then no gift tax provisions will be applied and the complete amount will be tax free.